taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 ## Integration Changelog

 Curious to see what's changed with our integration lately?
 Read on to learn more!

+### v2.5.1 - 2021-08-04
+- Shipping and handling tax added for transaction external tax rate calculations.
+- Updated bundle SHA-1 signature method usage to SHA-256 as required for NetSuite 2021.2 release.

+### v2.5.0 - 2021-07-23
+- Updated Legacy Tax and SuiteTax external tax calculation for child transactions when external tax amount is set to proportionally reduce taxes.
+- Added "Disable TaxJar Calculations" checkbox to subsidiary records to disable Legacy Tax calculations for specific subsidiaries.
+- Fixed issue with TaxJar configuration wizard "Cancel" button.

+### v2.4.1 - 2021-06-29
+- Fixed an issue with order sync process in which NetSuite Standard Edition accounts cannot lookup subsidiary ID, causing error.

+### v2.4.0 - 2021-06-15
+- Legacy Tax calculations will no longer be performed for transactions in which the applicable address is within a non-nexus state.
+- Added "Disable Transaction Sync" checkbox to subsidiary records to disable transaction and customer sync for specific subsidiaries.
+- Skip line item validation for opportunity records in SuiteTax and Legacy Tax.
+- Fixed issue in which pending approval invoices are synced with TaxJar when accrual accounting is enabled.
+- Fixed preview tax functionality for Legacy Tax when calculations are disabled or a customer does not have a TaxJar tax item.
+- Added validation to accounts receivable and accounts payable account values within TaxJar configuration assistant for SuiteTax.

+### v2.3.0 - 2021-03-31
+- Added Legacy Tax calculation fallbacks to use native tax codes in NetSuite if TaxJar calculations are disabled or tax code for the customer is not set to "TaxJar".
+- Updated [TaxJar API version](https://developers.taxjar.com/api/reference/#api-version) to `2020-08-07` for improved transaction sync validation.
+- Fixed handling costs for Legacy Tax calculations and transaction sync.
+- Fixed unexpected error for Legacy Tax international (non-US/CA) calculations.
+- Fixed an error with empty carts for SuiteTax calculations and SuiteCommerce 2020.2.
+- Fixed errors from being returned in SuiteCommerce when TaxJar calculations are disabled or an invalid TaxJar API response is returned for SuiteTax calculations.

 ### v2.2.1 - 2021-02-17
 - Integration support for NetSuite 2021.1.